cairo-book/cairo-book/src/ch14-01-02-storage-vecs.md

 {{#rustdoc_include ../listings/ch14-building-starknet-smart-contracts/listing_storage_vecs/src/lib.cairo:modify}}
 ```

-The answer is failry simple: get a mutable pointer to the storage pointer at the desired index, and use the `write` method to modify the value at that index.
+The answer is fairly simple: get a mutable pointer to the storage pointer at the desired index, and use the `write` method to modify the value at that index.

 [contract-storage]: ./ch14-01-00-contract-storage.md